LIKO-12/legacy-3/pages/index.md

 Welcome to the website of LIKO-12!

-> Please note that the website is still work under progress ⚠
+> Please note that the website is still work under progress :warning:

 ## Website development documents